GreenOpsInc/atlas/docs/getting-started.md

     atlas team create exampleTeam

 The team is what has ownership over the pipeline.
-Multiple pipelines can be created per team, and teams can also be created under other teams.
+Multiple pipelines can be created per team.

 Atlas follows a GitOps approach to pipeline management.
 We have set up an [example pipeline repository](https://github.com/GreenOpsInc/atlasexamples/tree/main/basic) that you can run.
 The repository contains the pipeline schema (information on how many steps there are, what each step does), tests, and the ArgoCD deployment manifest/Kubernetes manifest.
 For the sake of simplicity, all the files are on the same level.
 For more specifics on the schema and pipeline structure, check out the [Build Book](buildbook/step.md).